joakimk/lotuslab/README.md

 * Simplifications, not everything needs custom mappings and repository.
   - Mappings could be generated from schema when no custom mappings are set?
 * Explore using in-memory for use-case level tests that would otherwise be integrated tests.
+* Different environments
+* Validations: in form objects instead?
+If so, what about uniqueness?